New at the 2018 Congress

 The onsite presentations will take place in the dedicated Abstract Hub - the Forum for Knowledge Mobilisation, a novelty of the 2018 Congress, and supported by the American Society of Clinical Oncology (ASCO) and the Canadian Partnership Against Cancer (CPAC).
 The Hub will be designed as a one-stop shop, well all abstract related presentations will take place.
 It aims to facilitate the interactions between the presenters and the participants whilst being easily accessible for all delegates.

-Based on their average score, abstracts and reports will be presented at the 2018 WCC in the Abstract Hub under one of the following formats:
+Based on their average score, accepted abstracts and reports will be presented at the 2018 WCC in the Abstract Hub under one of the following formats:

 - Abstract oral: 8 minute presentation (+ 2 min for Q&A), scheduled in a session